What Is Vehicle Collection and Delivery Insurance?

 Only if you add tools and equipment cover – check what’s included as standard.

-Can I deliver vehicles to Europe?
+Can I Deliver Vehicles to Europe?

 Some policies allow European cover as an add-on.
 Always ask your provider and confirm which countries are included.